 Nordheim in DeWitt County, Texas — The American South (West South Central)

 Topics.
-This historical marker is listed in these topic lists: Parks & Recreational Areas • Sports.
-A significant historical year for this entry is 1897.
+This historical marker is listed in these topic lists: Arts, Letters, Music • Entertainment • Parks & Recreational Areas.
+A significant historical year for this entry is 1923.

 Location.
-28° 55.626′ N, 97° 37.077′ W. Marker is in Nordheim, Texas, in DeWitt County.
-Marker is at the intersection of 9th Street and Broadway, on the right when traveling west on 9th Street.
-The marker is located on the wall of the front entrance to the Nordheim Shooting Club.
+28° 55.419′ N, 97° 36.822′ W. Marker is in Nordheim, Texas, in DeWitt County.
+Marker is at the intersection of West 4th Street and Broadway, on the right when traveling west on West 4th Street.
+The marker is located at the center of the Nordheim City Park in front of the pavilion.
 Touch for map.
-Marker is at or near this postal address: 101 9th Street, Nordheim TX 78141, United States of America.
+Marker is in this post office area: Nordheim TX 78141, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Nordheim Shooting Club (approx. 0.4 miles away); Pilot Knob (approx. 0.6 miles away); Sociedad Cementerio Union Mexicana CemeteryRunge, Texas (approx. 6.6 miles away); Veterans of Foreign Wars Memorial (approx. 6.6 miles away); Runge Bandstand (approx. 6.6 miles away); 2nd.
 Lt.
 Adolph Strieber (approx. 7.3 miles away); C. Eckhardt & Sons Building (approx. 7.7 miles away).
 Touch for a list and map of all markers in Nordheim.

 Credits.
 This page was last revised on June 2, 2021.
 It was originally submitted on June 2, 2021, by James Hulse of Medina, Texas.
 This page has been viewed 33 times since then.
 Photos: 1, 2, 3. submitted on June 2, 2021, by James Hulse of Medina, Texas.